amirouche/deuspy/README.md

 # deuspy

 Easy to Install.
 Easy to run.
-Easy to use.Database server to build prototypes.
+Easy to use.
+Database server to build prototypes.

 ## What?